ualsg/ualsg.netlify.app/content/project/open-building-data/index.md

 | Wyndham |	| Australia |	| [Link](https://data.gov.au/dataset/ds-dga-1ac84b6c-aef0-445f-a8da-0f19d0796181/details?q=BUILDING%20FOOTPRINT) |
 | Yavapai |	| US |	| [Link](https://hub.arcgis.com/datasets/YavGIS::building-2014-footprints?geometry=-118.918%2C33.121%2C-105.998%2C36.282) |

+### Adding a New Dataset

 More open government building data are getting added to this data repository as we expand our search.
-If you'd like to contribute with new entries to expand our inventory, please [email](mailto:filip@nus.edu.sg) {{% mention "filip" %}}, the principal investigator.
+If you'd like to contribute with new entries to expand our inventory, you are more than welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).

 ## Paper